Safe, Clean and Compassionate Committee

 By David Mazzocchi, Chair

-• May 9th: Attendance at the semi-monthly meeting with Armando Saldate, Denver Executive Director of Public Safety, and Citizens for a Safe and Clean Denver.
+• September 4th: Attendance at the monthly update with Armando Saldate, Executive Director of Safety for the City and County of Denver.

 Our neighborhood has taken the following steps: